-In addition, a report may be generated to certify that the PDF document has indeed passed all of the checkpoints relevant to the selected accessibility standard.
+In addition, a report may be generated to certify that the PDF has indeed passed all of the checkpoints relevant to the selected accessibility standard.

-The CommonLook Office GlobalAccess process involves going through accessibility checkpoints that correspond to the selected standard as well as a number of other key accessibility and usability checks.
+The CommonLook Office process involves going through accessibility checkpoints that correspond to the selected standard as well as a number of other key accessibility and usability checks.

 - Open a PowerPoint File.

-- Click CommonLook Office in the ribbon.
+- Choose CommonLook Office in the ribbon.

-- Click Create CommonLook PDF.
+- Select Create CommonLook PDF.

 - Choose the standard to which the final PDF document should comply.
 When the software opens, it will test the document against the standard chosen.
 (Choose “Cancel” if you need to go back and continue working in PowerPoint.)

-- The CommonLook Office Global Access panel will appear on the right of the screen.
+- The CommonLook Office panel will appear on the right of the screen.
 The checkpoints that need to be addressed in the document will be in bold font.
 (The checkpoints that do not need to be addressed for the particular document will not be bold and will also say “Not Applicable” next to them.)